HSF/hsf.github.io/organization/_posts/2021/2021-03-18-coordination.md

 ### Proposal for DUNE Framework Requirements Review

-Paul: DUNE is trying to workout how to deal with its data, including massive "events" from supernovae (100GB).
+Paul: DUNE is trying to workout how to deal with its data, including massive "events" from supernovae (100TB).
 DUNE task force has defined the requirements (43 of them) in a document, which is aimed at DUNE people.
 If the HSF is giving feedback on this, how can it be expanded/annotated to non-DUNE people?
 Once that's done can we get together a group of experts who could review and bring input from the expertise of the wider community?

 - Makes a lot of sense to have the HSF do this, crosscheck requirements and make sure that nothing is forgotten
 - Could we ask people from astro-particle to be involved as well, especially to look at the SN event issues

 Andrew: wanted to define a timescale on which feedback was given - early enough to be able to take requirements and statements back to FAs, viz.
-4-6 weeks... (timescale is driven by US funding and a computing TDR that is due in June).
+4-6 weeks... (timescale is driven by US funding and a computing CDR that is due in June).

 - To crosscheck the requirements or to check how much existing software matches those (fixed) requirements?
 Would not be able to do both on a short timescale.